backstage/backstage/docs/features/software-templates/writing-custom-field-extensions.md

 import { FieldValidation } from '@rjsf/core';
 import { KubernetesValidatorFunctions } from '@backstage/catalog-model';

+/*
+ This is a validation function that will run when the form is submitted.
+  You will get the value from the `onChange` handler before as the value here to make sure that the types are aligned\
+*/
 export const myCustomValidation = (
   value: string,
   validation: FieldValidation,